 However, no one had any idea of what was to come.

-Anxieties of What Is To Come
+Anxieties of What Is to Come

 It is now 2020 and the world is facing a global crisis: COVID-19.
-COVID-19 has been affecting the world since the spread starting at the beginning of the year.
+COVID-19 has been affecting the world since its spread starting at the beginning of the year.
 “In the days and weeks ahead, we expect to see the number of cases, the number of deaths, and the number of affected countries climb even higher,” says Dr. Tedros Adhanom, general director of the World Health Organization.

 COVID-19 has definitely changed what is deemed “normal” for pregnant and expecting parents.
 Since women who are pregnant are more susceptible and more at risk of contracting viruses and diseases, there have been precautions implemented to keep the risk of catching COVID-19 low.